 User names and the Tableau Identity store

-Unless you select Method 2 above, it's helpful to understand how Tableau Server stores user names in the Tableau identity store.
+If you are using Method 1, it's helpful to understand how Tableau Server stores user names in the Tableau identity store.
 Tableau stores all user identities in the repository, which coordinates content permissions and site membership with various services in Tableau Server.
-Generally, servers configured with Active Directory authentication store user names in the format,
+Generally, an identity store configured for Active Directory store user names in the format,

-In all cases, these user names are literal strings that must be unique in Tableau identity store for the purpose of identity management.
-If you are changing from one authentication type to another, then your target authentication, SSO, or user provisioning solution may require a specific user name format.
+In all cases, these user names are literal strings that must be unique in the Tableau identity store.
+If you are changing from one identity store type to another, then your target authentication, SSO, or user provisioning solution may require a specific user name format.

-Therefore, to maintain all permissions, content, and user viability, one of the following must be true after you change the authentication type:
+Therefore, to maintain all permissions, content, and user viability, one of the following must be true after you change the identity store type:

-- The new user names must match the original user names.
+- The new user names must match the original user names, or

 - The original user names must be updated to match a new format.

-In most cases, your new authentication plan will impose a user name syntax that is different than your original user names.
-In that case, we recommend using Method 1 - site import to change authentication type.
-The site import method includes a process where you can map original user names to new user names.
+If an authentication change is driving the identity store change, then the target authentication scheme will likely impose a user name syntax that is different than your original user names.
+Method 1 includes a process where you can map original user names to new user names.

 It's possible that the original user name format will work with the new authentication type.
-For example, if you used UPN names in a local authentication deployment, you might be able to use the same user names in an Active Directory deployment.
+For example, if you used UPN names in a local identity store deployment, you might be able to use the same user names in an Active Directory deployment.
 You could also use the

-domain\username format for local authentication, as long as users continued to use that format to sign in to Tableau Server.
-For these cases, Method 3 might be the most efficient way to change the authentication type.
+domain\username format for local identity store, as long as users continue to use that format to sign in to Tableau Server.

-If you are changing from local authentication to Active Directory authentication, review the topic, User Management in Active Directory Deployments, as part of your planning process.
+If you are changing from local identity store to an external Active Directory store, review the topic, User Management in Active Directory Deployments, as part of your planning process.

 Method 1: Use site export and import

 - Export all sites on your server.
-See Import or Export a Site.
+See Export or Import a Site.

-- Back up, uninstall, and then reinstall .
+- Back up, remove, and then reinstall .

 - Create new users on Tableau Server.
 You should have a new user that corresponds to each user on the original server.

 - Import the sites that you exported in Step 1.
-See Import or Export a Site.
+See Export or Import a Site.
 During import, you will be prompted to map the new users to the original users.

 Method 2: Fresh installation—users republish content

-Even if you do not plan to port content as part of your authentication change, we recommend that you back up the server.
+Even if you do not plan to port content as part of your identity store change, we recommend that you back up the server.

-- Back up, uninstall, and then reinstall .
+- Back up, remove, and then reinstall .